MobileChromeApps/mobile-chrome-apps/docs/Installation.md

 ## Clone This Repository

 * Clone this repository.
-Then run `mca-create.js` to have it auto-install its dependencies.
+Then run `mca.js init` to have it auto-install its dependencies.

         git clone git://github.com/MobileChromeApps/mobile-chrome-apps.git
-        mobile-chrome-apps/mca-create.js
+        cd mobile-chrome-apps
+        ./mca.js init

+* On Windows, remove the "./" prefix from the last line.

 ## Experiencing Hiccups?